clarkfitzg/makeParallel/inst/pems/notes.md

 This requires recursion and is pretty clumsy.

 The difficult thing is when we actually go to expand the code, we have to keep in mind our position in the graph, where in the graph to insert the nodes, and which edges to update based on these changes.
+Thus we need to keep the overall structure of the task graph in mind, and this makes things difficult.
 With the other approach we can simply insert the collects directly in front of the statement we are currently looking at, and then infer the graph again later after we generate the code.

 Pros: